drowe67/freedv-gui/USER_MANUAL.md

   In Tools - Audio Config - Receive Tab  - From Radio select -> Loopback: Loopback PCM (hw:1,0)
                           - Transmit Tab - To Radio select   -> Loopback: Loopback PCM (hw:1,1)
 ```

+## Experimental Features

+Occasionally there are some features that may be unstable or otherwise not ready to officially be released.
+To experiment with these features, you can go to Tools->Options->Debugging and enable "Enable Experimental
+Features".
+Note that if you have problems after enabling this setting, it is recommended to disable it again to
+verify that an experimental feature is not causing trouble.
+(Additionally, if you're able to confirm that
+an experimental feature is causing problems, please file a bug report!)

 # Tips